Table of Contents

 echo $CONN_NAMECreate environment variables in Secrets Manager

-gcloud secrets add-iam-policy-binding DB_HOST \ --member=serviceAccount:$PROJECT_NUMBER-compute@developer.gserviceaccount.com \ --role="roles/secretmanager.secretAccessor"Retrieve the paths for the DB_USER and DB_PASS for use later:
+gcloud secrets add-iam-policy-binding $SECRET_NAME_DB_PASSWORD \ --member=serviceAccount:$PROJECT_NUMBER-compute@developer.gserviceaccount.com \ --role="roles/secretmanager.secretAccessor"Retrieve the paths for the database user and password for use later:

-echo $DB_USER_PATH $DB_PASS_PATHConnect a GitHub repository to Cloud Build
+echo $SECRET_PATH_PGUSER $SECRET_PATH_PGPASSWORDConnect a GitHub repository to Cloud Build

 This step and the next step are easier via Google Cloud Console > Cloud Build > Repositories.